Oil prices mixed amid caution ahead of OPEC+ meeting by Reuters

 A preliminary poll conducted by Archyde.com on Monday showed that US crude and gasoline inventories likely rose last week, while distillate inventories declined.
 A weekly report from the American Petroleum Institute is scheduled for release later Tuesday and from the Energy Information Administration on Wednesday.

-The oil market has declined by approximately 16 percent since late September, as production in the United States, the world’s largest producer, remained at record levels, while the market was concerned about the growth in demand, especially from China, the number one importer of oil.
+The oil market has declined by approximately 16 percent since late September, as production in the United States, the world’s largest producer, remained at record levels, while the market was concerned regarding the growth in demand, especially from China, the number one importer of oil.

 Traders are also watching for signs of declining demand due to a possible US recession in 2024.